justjoe6/ecommsite/README.md

 # Database (MongoDB)

 config.js:
+Here I import the mongoose library and connect to the local e-commerce database
 ```
 const mongoose = require("mongoose")
 mongoose.connect("mongodb://127.0.0.1:27017/e-commerce")
 ```
-Here I import the mongoose library and connect to the local e-commerce database products.js:
+products.js:
+Here I create a new Mongoose schema called productSchema.
+The schema defines the fields that each product document will have:
+- name: A String that stores the name of the product.
+- price: A String that stores the price of the product.
+- category: A String that stores the category of the product (e.g., electronics, clothing, etc.).
+- userId: A String that stores the ID of the user who added or owns the product.
+- company: A String that stores the company or brand associated with the product.
 ```
 const mongoose = require("mongoose")